AnnMarieW/dash-bootstrap-templates/README.md

+> **Usage Notes**:
-> Note:  The `ThemeSwitchAIO` and `ThemeChangerAIO` components  and the `dbc.css` stylesheet requires  Dash Bootstrap Components>=V1.0.0.
+>  - The `ThemeChangerAIO` component  and the `dbc.css` stylesheet requires  Dash Bootstrap Components>=V1.0.0.
 It will only
 > work with the themes included in Dash Bootstrap Components>=V1.0.0.
 >
+>  - As of V1.0.8, the themes in the `ThemeSwitchAIO` component can be specified as a pathname or a URL.
+This allows for working
+> off-line and with custom stylesheets.
+>
-> The Bootstrap themed Plotly figure templates can be used with any Plotly figure.
+> - The Bootstrap themed Plotly figure templates can be used with any Plotly figure.
 It does not require Dash or
 > the Dash Bootstrap Components library.